KRproject-tech/C_elegans_Simulink/README.md

 ## Overview
 An integrated neuromechanical model for the nematode, C. elegans,  which is modeled by Jordan H. Boyle (Boyle et al., 2012).
-This nematode model is ported in MATLAB Simulink, which is verified in MATLAB R2018a.
+This nematode model is ported in MATLAB Simulink, which is verified in MATLAB R2018a, from the implicit solver (SUNDIALS IDA 2.3.0) with C++ of the original paper [^1].

 ## Block diagram